Classic Butternut Squash Soup

 top view of two bowls of easy butternut squash soup garnished with pumpkin seeds and heavy cream

-This Butternut Squash Soup recipe is great spring board for other flavorings.
-Here’s a few ideas:
+This Butternut Squash Soup recipe is a great springboard for other flavorings.
+Here are a few ideas:

-• Roast the squash: Feel free to roast the butternut squash for an added nutty flavor.
-You could also roast the fennel and onions (sliced into thin wedges) with the squash, but take care to use an extra-large pan so you can space everything apart or they will steam and not roast.
+• Roast the squash: Roast the butternut squash for an added nutty flavor.
+You could also roast the fennel and onions (sliced into thin wedges) with the squash.
+Use an extra-large pan so you can space everything apart, or they will steam and not roast.

-• Mexican version: replace the seasonings with 1 ½ teaspoons chili powder, 1 ½ teaspoons ground cumin, 1/2 tsp EACH chipotle chile powder (more or less to taste), smoked paprika, dried oregano, and a pinch of cinnamon.
-Add 2-4 tablespoons lime juice to taste and garnish with cilantro.
+• Mexican version: Replace the seasonings with 1 ½ teaspoons chili powder, 1 ½ teaspoons ground cumin, 1/2 tsp EACH chipotle chile powder (more or less to taste), smoked paprika, dried oregano, and a pinch of cinnamon.
+Add 2-4 tablespoons of lime juice to taste, then garnish with cilantro.

 two hand holding a bowl of creamy butternut squash soup recipe